Does sweet potato help with hot flashes during perimenopause?

 Nutrition

 Sweet potato does not contain phytoestrogens and has no direct evidence of reducing hot flash frequency or severity.
-Hot flashes are driven by a narrowing of the thermoregulatory zone in the hypothalamus as oestrogen declines, and no dietary whole food has been shown to reliably reverse that mechanism.
+Hot flashes are driven by a narrowing of the thermoregulatory zone in the hypothalamus as estrogen declines, and no dietary whole food has been shown to reliably reverse that mechanism.
 However, sweet potato may contribute to a dietary pattern that lowers the frequency of hot flash triggers, and several of its nutrients have indirect relevance.

 No phytoestrogenic activity

-Unlike soy, flaxseed, or chickpeas, sweet potato does not contain isoflavones or lignans with oestrogenic activity.
+Unlike soy, flaxseed, or chickpeas, sweet potato does not contain isoflavones or lignans with estrogenic activity.
 If you are avoiding phytoestrogens for any reason, or conversely if you were hoping for a phytoestrogenic effect, sweet potato is not that food.
 Its contributions are indirect and work through other pathways.

 Blood glucose stability and vasomotor threshold